 - Commercial vehicles are required to obtain a safety inspection for display and presenting to law enforcement, but it is not a prerequisite for registration.

-All vehicles registered in Davis, Salt Lake, Utah and Weber counties with model years less than six years old are required to have an emission test once every two years.
+Vehicles registered in Salt Lake County with model years less than six years old are required to have an emission test once every two years.
 Vehicles in this category that have even-numbered model years must have an emission test in even-numbered years, and vehicles that have odd-numbered model years must have an emission test in odd-numbered years.
-Vehicles less than two years old, based upon the model year, are exempt from the requirement to obtain an emissions inspection.

 |Vehicle Model Year||Emission Inspection|

 |1967 and older||Not required|

 - Any vehicle with a model year 1967 & older

 - Any diesel vehicle with a model year 1997 & older and with a GVWR less than 14,000 lbs.

 - All implements of husbandry